access-news/phone-service/README.md

   </section>
 ```

-`/etc/freeswitch/autoload_configs` has 87 files in it right now; pretty sure that only a fraction of them are being used.

-## 1.3 Plan for archiving old media
+### 1.3 Plan for archiving old media

 Content, that is many months (or years) old, should be moved to a cheaper storage class.
 See Google's coldline and nearline storage classes [here](https://cloud.google.com/storage/docs/storage-classes#comparison_of_storage_classes), for example.

 QUESTION: How to update media file locations in the DB?

+### 1.4 Figure out dialplans

+With 1.0 done, it would be a good time to figure out the relationship between `public`, `features`, `skinny_profiles`, `default` dialplans.
+The SignalWire in-memory config also makes things a bit more confusing, and it uses the `default` one out of the box.

+### 1.5 Clean up `autoload_configs`

+`/etc/freeswitch/autoload_configs` has 87 files in it right now; pretty sure that only a fraction of them are being used.

+### 1.6 IVR: implement "leave a message" option

+Implement leaving a message (by pressing 0, for example).

+Right now, the text says to call the main Access News number.

+How would that be sent  to admins?
+For example email
+the audio  as an attachment with  a transcription as
+email body.